lohcoh/lohcoh-core/lohcoh-core/README.md

 - Adding Attributes to classes.

 The lohcoh way of implementing this menu is to have the module that implements the menu define a type that represents a menu item, let's call this type 'MainNavigationMenuItem'.
 Other modules can define menu items in what ever way they want, in a configuration file, using annotations, whatever.
-Modules that provide menu items might need to add a metadata provider to lohcoh-core so that lohcoh-core can discover the menu items.
+Modules that provide menu items might need to add a dependency on a module that provides a metadata provider to lohcoh-core so that lohcoh-core can discover the menu items, if lohcoh-core doesn't already have a suitable provider.
 At startup, lohcoh-core discovers the menu items and adds 'MainNavigationMenuItem' metadata objects that represent the menu items to the system's metadata.
 Then, at runtime, the module that implements the menu will query lohcoh-core to get a list of all the menu items